 Duration: Full day including ferry travel - 2 hours one way.

-Availability: Ferry timetables vary through the summer.
+Availability: Ferry timetables vary through the year.
 Check the timetables page here.

 RETURN FERRY: Adult $103 Child $65 Family $292